 This website is designed to help our district clubs learn about the new grant system, meet the requirements for qualifying for a grant and then applying for a grant.

-Global grants support large, multi-year international activities with sustainable, measurable outcomes in one or more of the six Areas of Focus.
+Global grants support large, multi-year international activities with sustainable, measurable outcomes in one or more of the seven Areas of Focus.
 They can fund projects, vocational training teams or post graduate studies – or a combination thereof – but must have minimum budget of $30,000.

 Global Grant Scholarships